Spring Garden Revival

 Cary’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Cary enforces Illinois’ organic waste management regulations, which prohibit disposal of yard waste—including dethatched material—in household trash, as outlined in the Illinois Environmental Protection Act (415 ILCS 5).
-The municipal yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices:
+Cary enforces Illinois’ organic waste management regulations, which prohibit the disposal of yard waste, including dethatched material, in household trash under the Illinois Environmental Protection Act (415 ILCS 5).
+The village’s yard waste collection program requires the use of biodegradable paper bags or rigid containers, with no plastic bags permitted.
+Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and are properly managed by mixing thatch with brown materials like leaves, maintaining adequate moisture and aeration.
+These practices support Cary’s waste reduction and sustainability goals.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 655 Village Hall Drive, Cary, IL 60013